-The 1940 Act requires that a business development company make available managerial assistance to its portfolio companies.
-The 1940 Act defines managerial assistance as the service made available to a portfolio company to provide "significant guidance and counsel concerning the management, operations, or business objectives and policies of a portfolio company."
-Prior to the start of fiscal year 2005, the
+The 1940 Act requires that a business development company make available managerial assistance to its portfolio companies by providing significant guidance and counsel concerning the management, operations, or business objectives and policies of the respective portfolio company.
+The Company provides these and other services to portfolio companies through its Adviser.
+Currently, neither the Company nor the Adviser receives fees in connection with managerial assistance.